xot/ElectraOne/DOCUMENTATION.md

 2. All the parameters in the newly selected device are mapped to MIDI CC (using ```Live.MidiMap.map_midi_cc```).
 For a user-defined preset, an accompanying CC map must be defined to provide the necessary information.
 For presets constructed on the fly, ```ElectraOneDumper.py``` creates it.

-3. After this mapping the values of the controller are initialised once (after a small delay to ensure the patch on the E1 is ready to receive them) all is set: Ableton will forward incoming MIDI CC changes to the mapped parameter, and will also *send* MIDI CC messages whenever the parameter is changed through the Ableton GUI or another control surface.
+3. After this mapping, the values of the controller are initialised once (after a small delay to ensure the patch on the E1 is ready to receive them).
+With that all is set: Ableton will forward incoming MIDI CC changes to the mapped parameter, and will also *send* MIDI CC messages whenever the parameter is changed through the Ableton GUI or another control surface.

 If *no* device is currently selected (e.g. initially, after deleting a device), a special empty device is uploaded.
-This allows the script to store some LUA script at the effect preset slot, which serves two purposes
+This allows the remote script to store some LUA script at the effect preset slot, which serves two purposes

 - ensure that the patch request button keeps on working, and
 - ensure that in ```CONTROL_BOTH``` mode (when a second E1 is connected to the USB Host input that controls the mixer) the necessary SysEx commands are forwarded to the second E1.